XtremeOwnage/Web/docs/blog/posts/Technology/2023/2023-03-21-network-revamp.md

 So- I added an existing Edgerouter I had for handling the IOT/Security/Management VLANS, and I moved the LAN/SERVER traffic over to the new Brocade.

-Here- is a diagram showing the flow of data:
+Here- is a logical diagram showing the flow of data:

 ![](assets/2023-network-revamp/logical-diagram.webP)